TinSlim/final-reality-TinSlim/README.md

 ### Phases

-The game uses **TWO** phases, one is the **WaitingPhase**, here the game waits looking if the queue adds a character, if happens the game changes to **DecisionPhase**, here the controller takes a character from the queue an depending of his type do an attack or waits for the user decision.
+The game uses **five** phases, one is the **WaitingPhase**, here the game waits looking if the queue adds a character, if happens the game changes to **DecisionPhase**, here the controller takes a character from the queue an depending of his type changes to **EnemyPhase** or **PlayerPhase**.

+In the **EnemyPhase**, the turn is for an enemy, so just does an automatic attack, at **PlayerPhase**, the game waits for inputs by the user, here the user can equip weapons, select weapons, attack and select target.
+Both phases ends when a character attacks an alive character, when this happens return to waiting phase looking if there is a character in the queue to start a new turn.

+The las phase is **EndPhase**, this phase will be setted when the game ends, just to stop the game.

 #### Start and finish turn